mleukam/training/README.md

 A guide to organizing data science projects (updated 2018) can be found [here](https://medium.com/outlier-bio-blog/a-quick-guide-to-organizing-data-science-projects-updated-for-2016-4cbb1e6dac71)

-Data science projects should be
+Bioinformatics projects should be
 1. Versioned with a version-control system (Github)
 2. Built with a build management tool (Nextflow, Snakemake, CWL, or WDL)
 3. Deployed with a deployment tool (Docker or Singularity)
-4. Shared and documented with a browser-based app (Project Wiki, JupyterLab or Rnotebook)
+4. Shared and documented with a browser-based app (Project Wiki, JupyterLab or WorkflowR)

-### Version control with Github ###
+### Version control with Git using GitHub ###
 * Github tutorial
 * Github tips